jbistis/SailWatchPro-Public/README.md

 - **Background Grid**: Easy reference for value and time scales
 - **Interactive Time Selection**: Tap time labels to adjust viewing window

 **Barometer**: This view continuously tracks and records atmospheric pressure, displaying a visual history of pressure changes.
-This record is vital for weather forecasting, helping to identify trends and predict short-term weather shifts.
+This record is vital for anticipating storms and squalls: A rapid drop in barometric pressure is often a strong indicator of an approaching low-pressure system, which can bring strong winds and inclement weather.
+By monitoring this downward trend on the barograph, sailors gain valuable lead time to take precautions, like securing the vessel and reefing sails.
 The app also alerts users when the data interface for this channel stops receiving updates, preventing false assumptions of stable pressure.

 <div align="center">
  <img src="images/swp-barometer.png" width="512"/>